 Tip 4: Use products recommended for each RV surface

 RVs these days are made from a variety of materials from aluminum (rare) to fiberglass, to aluminum.
-Below are a few RV specific products I found on Amazon you can use.
-These have pretty good reviews and formulated for washing gel coats and RV materials unlike normal car wash soaps.
+Below are a few RV-specific products I found on Amazon you can use.
+These have pretty good reviews and are formulated for washing gel coats and RV materials, unlike normal car wash soaps.

 Gel-Gloss RV – Click to View on Amazon

-Aluminum Wash by Camco – Click to View on Amazon
+Aluminum cleaner and restorer by Star Brite- Click to View on Amazon

 Meguiar’s Cleaner Wax – Click to View on Amazon